Can you swim with contacts? All you need to know

 During a warm afternoon, there is nothing more refreshing than the thought of jumping into the swimming pool to cool down and relax.
-Contact lens wearers have a different thought before jumping into the water.
-They often ponder, “Is it safe to swim in my contact lenses?"
+When you wear contact lenses, you might wonder, “Is it safe to swim in my contact lenses?"

-The FDA considers swimming in contact lenses a "serious hazard", and they recommend removing your contact lenses before swimming.
-When you expose your contact lenses to water, you can risk getting an eye infection from bacteria living in swimming pool water, hot tubs, lakes and oceans.
+The FDA considers wearing contacts while swimming a "serious hazard," and recommends removing your contact lenses before getting in the water.
+Exposing your contact lenses to water can raise the risk of getting an eye infection from bacteria living in swimming pool water, hot tubs, lakes, and oceans.

-Let's say you are on the beach in Mexico and can't take in the beautiful sights while in the ocean with your contact lenses out.
-You might consider using a high-quality pair of goggles to protect your eyes and to prevent water from getting into your contact lenses.
+Perhaps you want to take a vacation to the beach.
+Taking in the beautiful sights while swimming in the ocean without your contact lenses will be less than optimal.
+You might consider using a high-quality pair of goggles to protect your eyes and prevent water from getting into your contact lenses.

-In fact, the FDA advises against wearing your contact lenses without the protection of goggles in any type of water, including showers, oceans, lakes, or pools due to the increased risk of sustaining a bacterial infection.
+According to the FDA, wearing your contact lenses without the protection of goggles in any water, including showers, oceans, lakes, or pools, increases the risk of sustaining a bacterial infection.

-Waterproof goggles can keep unwanted bacteria and contaminants from reaching your eyes, and simultaneously help to keep your contacts safely in your eyes while you are exploring underwater.
+Waterproof goggles can keep unwanted bacteria and contaminants from reaching your eyes.
+They also help keep your contacts safely in your eyes while exploring underwater.